hvwaldow/git-novice-hvw/episodes/08-github.md

 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIDmRA3d51X0uu9wXek559gfn6UFNF69yZjChyBIU2qKI a.linguini@ratatouille.fr
 ```

-Now, going to GitHub.com, click on your profile icon in the top right corner to get the drop-down menu.
-Click "Settings", then on the
+Now, going to GitHub.com, click on your profile icon in the top right corner to
-settings page, click "SSH and GPG keys", on the left side "Access" menu.
-Click the "New SSH key" button on the right side.
-Now,
+get the drop-down menu.
+Click "Settings", then on the settings page, click "SSH
+and GPG keys", on the left side "Access" menu.
+Click the "New SSH key" button on
-you can add the title (Alfredo uses the title "Alfredo's Kitchen Laptop" so he can remember where the original key pair
+the right side.
+Now, you can add a title (something that helps you identify the
-files are located), paste your SSH key into the field, and click the "Add SSH key" to complete the setup.
+machine, where the private key is), paste your SSH key into the field, and click
+the "Add SSH key" to complete the setup.

 Now that we've set that up, let's check our authentication again from the command line.